In India Alternative Investment Funds (AIFs) are a relatively new concept and they have been de...

 Unlike angel investors, venture capitalist first collects money from different investors.
-Such investors can either be Indian or foreign, individuals, foundations corporations etc. Venture capital firms are a group of professionals like investors, custodian, authorities managing the investment decisions etc. They deal in a large number of investments.
+Such investors can either be Indian or foreign, individuals, foundations corporations, etc. Venture capital firms are a group of professionals like investors, custodian, authorities managing investment decisions, etc. They deal with a large number of investments.
 They are not interested in the businesses in their formative years, but they identify entities with high growth potential and invest a huge amount of money with an objective to make a profit with their growth.

 There are many key differences between Angel Funds and Venture Capitalists.
 In this article we have listed out these points of differences as follows:

-In case of Angel Funds, the money involved belongs to the angel investors only.
-Thus they have to make the investment decision based on their logical hunches as the investee organizations are in their initial stages thus there are no statistics available for decision making purpose.
-As a result, the decisions are based on factors like the originality of the idea, product marketability, founders of the startups etc.
+In the case of Angel Funds, the money involved belongs to the angel investors only.
+Thus they have to make the investment decision based on their logical hunches as the investee organizations are in their initial stages thus there are no statistics available for decision-making purposes.
+As a result, the decisions are based on factors like the originality of the idea, product marketability, founders of the startups, etc.